-The claims for payment against Deutsche Bank in relation to these matters total almost € 700 million (excluding interest).
+The claims for payment against Deutsche Bank in relation to these matters total almost \in 700 million (excluding interest, which is significant due to the long duration of the proceedings).

-The Group has established a contingent liability with respect to these matters but the Group has not disclosed the amount of this contingent liability because it has concluded that such disclosure can be expected to seriously prejudice the outcome of these matters.
+The Group has established a contingent liability with respect to these matters, but the Group has not disclosed the amount of this contingent liability because it has concluded that such disclosure can be expected to seriously prejudice the outcome of these matters.